Skip to Content

 Injured on a Construction Job?
 Call Us.

-Construction workers are asked to perform their jobs in the most dangerous environments in the world.
+Construction workers are asked to perform their jobs in some of the most dangerous environments in the world.
 Every year, more than a million hardworking men and women are injured on construction sites.
-Some accidents are simply an act of God.
-Most, however, are the result of negligence on the part of the property owner, equipment manufacturer and other sub-contractors on site.
+Some accidents are simply acts of God.
+Most, however, are the result of negligence on the part of the property owner, equipment manufacturer, and other subcontractors on site.

 Shamberg, Johnson & Bergman is a prominent personal injury trial law firm serving construction workers throughout Missouri, Kansas and the Midwest.
 We understand the dangerous conditions on a job site and we know how to investigate your accident to uncover every liable party.